IBM/FfDL/community/FfDL-Seldon/README.md

-# Deploy FyDL Trained Models with Seldon
+# Deploy FfDL Trained Models with Seldon

 [Seldon](https://github.com/SeldonIO/seldon-core) provides a deployment platform to allow machine learning models to be exposed via REST or gRPC endpoints.
 Runtime graphs of models, routers (e.g., AB-tests, Multi-Armed bandits) , transformers (e.g., Feature normalization) and combiners (e.g., ensemblers) can be described using a Custom Kubernetes Resource JSON/YAML and then deployed, scaled and managed.